School for Seekers

 Ongoing Enrollment: “Striking a Do” and “Shocks”

-Gurdjieff called the initiation of a process “Striking a Do.”
+Gurdjieff called the initiation of a process “Striking a Do,” analogous to the first note of the musical scale.
 It is an initial input of energy that allows a process to begin.
 This energy is only enough to carry it along to a certain point, however, and at that point it becomes necessary to introduce a new element: he called this a “shock.”
 These two concepts are represented on the Enneagram by points Nine, Three, and Six.
 We initiate a new process at point Nine—Striking a Do—which carries us as far as point Three.
 At this stage, new energy becomes necessary, so we introduce a Shock.
 This occurs again at point Six, where we need a second Shock, and we can then complete the Enneagram.

 In this course, each enrollment serves as a shock.
 The initial enrollment in September is our Striking a Do: we initiate the yearlong course with an enrollment of eight students.
 The first shock comes in January, when I will enroll a new group of students.
 This input of fresh energy allows the group to evolve and continue its journey; from this point, experienced students can help new students and new students offer fresh perspectives and personalities.
 A third enrollment happens in May, which enables the initial process to continue to its conclusion.
 Once three cohorts are enrolled, SFS will have realized what Bennett described as “Three Mutually Sustaining Processes,” a concept that is present in any complete Enneagram.

 1-1 Private Enneagram Sessions with Ben